ST. PAUL, Minn. (FOX 47) -- The House Capital Investment Committee will meet Wednesday afternoon to take amendments on the bonding bill.

-"The state has already invested the planning money in this and to under fund it to such an extent that it can't move forward is irresponsible," said DFL Representative Kim Norton of Rochester.
+"The state has already invested the planning money in this and to under fund it to such an extent that it can't move forward is irresponsible," said Rep. Norton.
 "I'm hoping to get to that $37 million and have that be the House's negotiating position going into conference."

-The House Capital Investment Committee released two proposals on how they plan to spend $975 million on public works and construction projects.
-One bill would borrow $850 million dollars, while the other will pay $125 million dollars in cash from the budget surplus.
+On Tuesday, the House Capital Investment Committee released two proposals on how they plan to spend $975 million on public works and construction projects.
+One bill would borrow $850 million, while the other would pay $125 million dollars in cash from the budget surplus.

-Republican Representative Mike Benson says it's unlikely the proposed cash bill will win over House Republicans.
+Rep. Mike Benson, R-Rochester, said it's unlikely the proposed cash bill will win over House Republicans.

-"That will pose a problem in getting full Republican support or at least get enough legislators to vote for it if they believe the process will be circumvented with an additional cash only bill," said Rep. Benson of Rochester.
+"That will pose a problem in getting full Republican support or at least get enough legislators to vote for it if they believe the process will be circumvented with an additional cash only bill," said Rep. Benson.

 For Benson and others, Mayo Civic Center isn't the only project needing funding from the bill.